 CHANGES EFFECTIVE JULY 1, 2019:

-The new law amends Minnesota Statutes § 181.032 to require employers to provide employees with the following information at the start of employment (and an updated copy if and when the required information changes):
+The new law amends Minnesota Statutes § 181.032 to require employers to provide employees with the following information at the start of employment (and to existing employees if and when the required information changes):

 - rate(s) of pay and the basis of that pay, including whether the employee is paid by the hour, shift, day, week, salary, piece, commission, or other method and the specific application of any additional rates;